AbhijeetKr09/NeuroTech-Hackathon/README.md

 You can customize the filters by modifying the filter coefficients according to your requirements.
 The `iirfilter` function from SciPy's signal processing module can be used to design the filters.

-## Contributing

-Contributions are welcome!
-Please feel free to submit pull requests with improvements or bug fixes.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

----

-Please note that this README is a general guide.
-You may need to add specific instructions based on the full functionality of your application and any additional files included in your repository.